2010 FINA Women's Water Polo World League

 The 2010 FINA Women's Water Polo World League was the seventh edition of the event, organised by the world's governing body in aquatics, the FINA.
-After playing in groups within the same continent, eight teams qualify to play in a final tournament, called the Super Final in La Jolla, California from June 28 to July 3, 2010.
+After playing in groups within the same continent, eight teams qualify to play in a final tournament, called the Super Final in La Jolla, San Diego, California from June 28 to July 3, 2010.